 Blood pressure (BP)

 Malignant hypertension (hypertensive emergency) although rare, is associated with potentially irreversible target organ damage that occurs over days or weeks.
 Headaches are one of the commonest symptoms.
-The BP is typically >180/120 mmHg.
+The BP is typically greater than 180/120 mmHg.

-Temporal arteries – in Temporal (Giant Cell) arteritis, the headache is associated with jaw claudication, polymyalgia rheumatica and a tender temporal artery.
+In temporal arteritis, the headache is associated with jaw claudication and a tender temporal artery.
 It is a rheumatological emergency; high-dose steroids are required to prevent permanent visual loss.
 Definitive diagnosis is via a temporal artery biopsy, however, treatment is usually initiated immediately if there is strong clinical suspicion.

 What are other possible differential diagnoses?